Carriage of bulk cargoes

 If at any time the Master is concerned that the cargo is not safe he should call a halt to loading immediately.
 If on voyage the cargo liquefies and shifts the Master should immediately notify Owners, Club and seek assistance.
 The vessel can be minutes away from catastrophe.
 One Master only avoided the loss of his ship by deliberately running her aground.

-The primary onus will be on the Charterer, and loss prevention here is worth its weight in Gold.
-The extra cost and time to do this right, prevents the Charterer from having to suffer the loss of possibly serious delay (in one case the vessel was stuck for 3 months with a partially loaded, liquefying cargo), extra cargo handling costs (for discharge of the unsafe cargo) and indeed risks liability for the full value of the vessel, the cargo and the loss of life should a tragedy occur : and this has already happened.
+The primary onus will be on the charterer, and loss prevention here is worth its weight in gold.
+The extra cost and time to do this right, prevents the charterer from having to suffer the loss of possibly serious delay (in one case the vessel was stuck for three months with a partially loaded, liquefying cargo), extra cargo handling costs (for discharge of the unsafe cargo) and indeed risks liability for the full value of the vessel, the cargo and the loss of life should a tragedy occur : and this has already happened.

 This is simple one of those cases where safe is better than sorry.